Guthlac poems A and B

 Guthlac A and Guthlac B are a pair of Old English poems written in celebration of the deeds and death of Saint Guthlac of Croyland, a popular Mercian saint.
 The two poems are presented consecutively in the important Exeter Book miscellany of Old English poetry, the fourth and fifth items in the manuscript.
 They are clearly intended to be considered two items, judging from the scribe's use of large initials at the start of each poem.
+Guthlac A begins on 32v, and Guthlac B begins on 44v.

 The poems, like the majority of extant Old English poetry, are composed in alliterative verse.